vueuse/vueuse/packages/shared/reactify/index.md

 # reactify

-> Converts plain function into reactive function.
+> Converts plain function into a reactive function.
 The converted function accepts refs as it's arguments and returns a ComputedRef, with proper typing.

 ## Usage